vlopez99/social-network-api/README.md

 ## Social-Network-API

-In this challenge, we are tasked to build an API for a social network web application where users can share their thoughts.
+I created an API for a social network web application where users can share their thoughts.
 So basically Twitter for beginners!

 ## USER STORY